straybiker/HA-load-balancer/README.md

 - Minimal 4kW: Always charge at 3 phases, 6A
 - Eco: Load balance based on the available rest power
 - Fast: Always load at 3 phases, 16A
-- Solar: Use all available solar power.
-When there is less then 1 phase 6A available, draw up to 6A from the grid to fill in the current gap.
-Do not charge if there is no available solar power.
+- Solar: Use only available solar power with a minimum of 1 phase 6A.
+When there is less solar power available charging stops.

-> [!WARNING]
-> Solar mode is experimental

 ## Configuration and helpers
 Update the following variables in the script with your own sensors and parameters.
 The parameters can be hard coded or set with a helper variable if you want to control it from the UI